Scorpio Bulkers Inc. Announces the Sale of an Ultramax Vessel

 MONACO, Oct.
-15, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Hera, an Ultramax bulk carrier built in 2016, for approximately $18.5 million.
+21, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Zeus, an Ultramax bulk carrier built in 2016, for approximately $18.5 million.
 Delivery of the vessel is expected to take place in the fourth quarter of 2020.

 About Scorpio Bulkers Inc.